Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Facilities and Operations Environmental Initiatives

-As part of our commitment to environmental responsibility, Fletcher Allen looks for opportunities to introduce green health care practices such as adopting environmentally cleaning products to following national guidelines for environmentally-friendly construction practices.
+As part of our commitment to environmental responsibility, Fletcher Allen looks for opportunities to introduce green practices, such as using environmentally safe cleaning products and following national guidelines for energy efficient construction.
 Our green commitment has also led to changes in our purchasing and transportation options.
 Here are a few of our facilities & operations environmental initiatives:

 Green Construction at Fletcher Allen